This article will not be updated, but please contact us if you have specific questions regarding the information in this article.

 Several office projects are currently underway across the city that are important to take note of as you consider what the Austin market could look like five years from now.
 In 2019 we also saw a handful of highly-publicized deliveries, most of which have already seen the majority of their space leased.

-As of September 2019, roughly 1.4 million sf of Class A office space has been delivered this year, 94% of which had been leased at delivery.
+As of September 2019, roughly 1.4 million square feet of Class A office space has been delivered this year, 94% of which had been leased at delivery.
 These include the likes of Domain 11, fully leased to Vrbo; 901 E. 6th, which has already sold; 1400 Lavaca, the new headquarters for South by Southwest; and Offices at Saltillo, Google’s new home on Austin’s Eastside.
 The remainder of 2019 does not show any signs of slowing down either, with projects like Domain 12 and 618 Tillery expected to finish before the year is over.

-We can anticipate several deliveries in 2020 as well, amounting to roughly 2.7 million sf, of which 47% is preleased.
+We can anticipate several deliveries in 2020 as well, amounting to roughly 2.7 million square feet, of which 47% is preleased.
 Another building at the Domain, Domain 10, is expected to deliver early next year and is already fully leased to Amazon and Citizens, Inc. 405 Colorado, the only CBD development currently expected to deliver in 2020, is also on the list and has preleased a portion of its space to global law firm DLA Piper.

 WANT TO LEARN MORE ABOUT THE AUSTIN DEVELOPMENT PIPELINE?